batiste/sprite.js/README.rst

     sprite.collidesWith(sprite) // return true if the sprite is in
                                 // collision with the other sprite (angles don't affect this function).

-    sprite.collidesWithArray([sprites]) // Same as collidesWith but you need to pass an array of sprite.
+    sprite.collidesWithArray([sprites]) // Search in  an array of sprite for a colliding sprite.
-                                        // The current sprite is filtered out of the test loop.
+                                        // If found, a sprite is returned.

     sprite.distance(x, y)       // return the distance between the sprite center and the point (x, y)